C2SM-RCM/CCLM2CMOR/README.rst

 and the desired time range over the command line or in the configuration file.
 When multiprocessing, a log file for each year is created.
-Search for logged errors or warnings in all these files (on Linux e.g. with grep warning -r and grep error -r in the log directory) to make sure everything went ok.
+Search for logged errors or warnings in all these files (on Linux e.g. with grep WARNING -r and grep ERROR -r in the log directory) to make sure everything went ok.

 After the processing you can concatenate the files to chunks by running